ermio/test-dashbaord1/_reasons/05_governance.md

 ---
-permalink: /governance/
+number: 5
+slug: governance
 title: Basis Cash Governance
 intro: Get involved, and help shape the future of Basis Cash!
 ---

-The Basis Cash project intends to operate as a “DAO”, or *decentralized autonomous organization*, allowing those who have staked BAS to vote on proposals that shape the evolution of the protocol.
+The Basis Cash project intends to operate as a “DAO”, or _decentralized autonomous organization_, allowing those who have staked BAS to vote on proposals that shape the evolution of the protocol.

 Here’s how it works: